 5.1 Integration into Your EPA

-- Connect the cart’s grounding point to a verified facility ground using the provided coil cord before any use.
+Connect the cart to a verified facility ground before use.

-- Train users to always connect the cart to ground when in use for sensitive work.
+Train users to connect the grounding cord whenever the cart is used for ESD-sensitive work.

 5.2 Maintenance Checklist